Bug report #12139

 record saved reversed in spatialite layer

-Added by Luca Lanteri about 9 years ago.
-Updated about 9 years ago.
+Added by Luca Lanteri almost 10 years ago.
+Updated almost 10 years ago.

 Status:Closed